How can sharing a space with vehicles and cyclists be safe if you can't see what's coming?

 It is claimed that the heightened perceived risk of the shared surface means car drivers will drive more cautiously, considerately and more slowly.
 But no kerbs, no safe crossing points and a reliance on eye contact means high streets across the UK are becoming no go zones for blind and partially sighted people.

 The briefings focus on England but even if you're based in Wales, Northern Ireland or Scotland, we hope they're useful.
-You can contact you local campaigns team
+You can contact your local campaigns team

 for more information.